michaelcourcy/verified-data-services/readme.md

 ### Unsafe backup & restore

-An Unsafe backup and restore consist of capturing the namespace that contains the database without any extended behaviour from Kasten (freeze/flush or logical dump) by just backing up using the standard Kasten workflow.
-Then restore it to see if database :
+An Unsafe backup and restore consist of capturing the namespace that contains the database without any extended behaviour from Kasten (freeze/flush or logical dump) by just backing up and restoring using the standard Kasten workflow.
-1. Restarts and can accept new read/write connections
-2. Is in a state consistent with the state of the database at the backup but this is very difficult to check

-Database are designed to restart after a power cut or a machine failure.
-Kasten take crash consistent backup hence when you restore your workload with Kasten most of the time they restarts.
-But database vendor recommand doing post an pre operation before taking a backup for flushing the buffer on the disk and sometimes transaction are spanning on multiple machines and only vendor backup can capture a consistent state of the database.

 **With unsafe backup and restore your workload may restart but silent data loss can occur with no error message to let you know.**

-If you don't have the time to implement a blueprint for your database, unsafe backup and restore is always better than nothing ...
-Actually it's far better than nothing.
-But this is not ideal and Kasten can solve this problem with Blueprint.
+But it's better than nothing and a sign of robustness.
+Kasten can do database vendor recommanded backup with [Blueprint](https://docs.kanister.io/architecture.html#architecture).

 ### Blueprint example

-In order to do safe backup and restore of your database Kasten allow you to extends the backup/restore workflow with Blueprint.
+In order to do safe backup and restore of your database Kasten allow you to extends the backup/restore workflow with [Blueprint](https://docs.kanister.io/architecture.html#architecture).

 Blueprint capture data-service expertise in a sequence of function that you'll reapply to all your data-service in your cluster with blueprint binding.